phantan304111/Phan-Ngoc-Minh-Tan/src/problem2/README.txt

  1. How to make thing work
 ---------------------------------------------------------------

+- open visual studio on this folder

-- open new terminal on visual studio
+- open new terminal

 - type and run this line: npm install